AlleyCH/AlleyCH.github.io/_posts/edit.md

 ```

 You can see many tempary variables denoted by the names _tmp*_, but you can also see JsonNode being called, you can see Json's generator being called, you can even see json gobject serialize.
 All of this was in your Vala code, and now it's all in the C code having tempary variables equally them and to be successfully compiled to C code.

-*** Explain how the directories are working together to gen the C code

 # The jsonmodule
 If you may recall the Codegen is the clash of Vala code, but also writing to C code.
 The steps I'm taking for the [JsonModule][JsonModule] is looking at the example to (de)serialize then looking at how the example compiled to C. Since The whole purpose of my work is to write how the C should work.
 I